-At Saint Louis University, family psychiatric/mental health nurse practitioners will be prepared to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.
+At Saint Louis University, future family psychiatric/mental health nurse practitioners learn to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.

-Students pursuing the family psychiatric/mental health nurse practitioner program at SLU will work with children, adolescents and adults of all ages with acute or complex mental health needs or psychiatric diagnoses.
-The family psychiatric mental health nurse practitioner program encourages evidence-based, culturally sensitive, recovery-oriented and holistic care.
+Students pursuing the family psychiatric/mental health nurse practitioner program at SLU work with children, adolescents and adults of all ages with acute or complex mental health needs or psychiatric diagnoses.
+SLU's family psychiatric mental health nurse practitioner program encourages evidence-based, culturally sensitive, recovery-oriented and holistic care.

 Saint Louis University's post-master's nurse practitioner certificate programs are conducted almost completely online, requiring only two visits to the St. Louis campus.

-A minimum of 15 credits are required for completion of a post-master's nurse practitioner certificate program.
+A minimum of 15 credits is required for completion of a post-master's nurse practitioner certificate program.
 The total number of credits varies, depending on the particular certificate pursued.

-At the School of Nursing’s discretion, students may transfer three to six credits of graduate-level coursework to be applied toward their post-master's certificate program of study.
+At the Valentine School of Nursing’s discretion, students may transfer three to six credits of graduate-level coursework to be applied toward their post-master's certificate program of study.

 Student files are individually reviewed and may be able to petition for advanced standing in courses such as “Advanced Health Assessment,” “Advanced Pathophysiology” and “Advanced Pharmacology.”